mihalikistvan/mineSweeper/README.md

 # mineSweeper

 ## User story
- a user, I have to know if the input is valid
+ as a user I want to view the table that is being played
-- User test 1/1: It should be false if
+- If a new game is initiated i want to see an empty board
-- User test 1/2: It should be false if
+- If a game is allready running with steps done I want to see the points of each cells